Moesia: Roman conquest

-The territory that under Roman rule became known as the province of Moesia was inhabited chiefly by Thracian, Illyrian, and Thraco-Illyrian peoples.
+The territory that under Roman rule became known as the province of Moesia was inhabited chiefly by Thracian, Dacian, Illyrian, and Thraco-Illyrian peoples.

 Before Roman rule, the territory that later became the province of Moesia Superior was dominated by the Dardani, who had constituted their own kingdom.
 The Dardani had resumed their enmity against Macedon since at least 230 BC.
 In the Roman-Macedonian Wars the Dardani sided with Rome and were among the biggest threats to Macedon.
 After the defeat of Macedon in the Third Macedonian War, the fragile Dardanian-Roman alliance weakened, in particular after the Senate's decision not to return to the Dardanian kingdom the territory that had been previously conquered by the Macedonians, notably Paeonia, which the Dardani claimed as their own territory.
 The Senate only recognized the Dardani the right to trade salt.
 Thereafter, from sworn enemies of Macedonia, the Dardani became enemies of Rome.
 Rome started its dominion over the Balkans establishing the protectorates of Illyricum and Macedonia after the Roman-Illyrian wars and Roman-Macedonian Wars.
 Roman offensives against the Dardani in the years 97 BC, 85 BC, and 77/6 BC were repelled.
 But in 75–73 BC the Dardani had to face terrible conflicts against Rome, known as Bellum Dardanicum.
-During the Mithridatic Wars (88–63 BC) between the Roman Republic and Mithridates VI of Pontus, the Dardani, Eneti, and Sintians were raiding Roman Macedonia; afer his arrival, the consul Sulla attaked them, reportedly devastating their territory.
+During the Mithridatic Wars (88–63 BC) between the Roman Republic and Mithridates VI of Pontus, the Dardani, Eneti, and Sintians were raiding Roman Macedonia; afer his arrival, the consul Sulla attacked them, reportedly devastating their territory.
 The Dardani continued to fight against Rome and its proconsuls, and were finally defeated probably by Marcus Antonius in 39 BC or by Marcus Licinius Crassus in 29/8 BC.
 The Romans created the province of Moesia also including the territory of Dardania.
-After the Roman emperor Domitian divided the province of Moesia into Moesia Superior and Moesia Inferior in 86 AD, the Dardani were located in southern Moesia Superior.
+After the Roman emperor Domitian divided the province of Moesia into Moesia Superior and Moesia Inferior in AD 86, the Dardani were located in southern Moesia Superior.
 Emperor Diocletian later (284) made Dardania into a separate province with its capital at Naissus (Niš).
 The Romans found an ancient formed economy in Dardania, based on agriculture and animal husbandry, mining and metallurgy, in different handicrafts and in trade.
 The Romans focused especially in exploitation of mines, same as in other provinces, and in road construction.